byu-oit/handel/docs/getting-started/tutorial-creating-an-app.rst

     See `Configuring the AWS CLI <http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html>`_ for help on doing this once you've installed the AWS CLI.

+    If you work for an organization that uses federated logins through something like ADFS, then you'll have a different process for logging in on the command-line.
+In this case, ask your organization how they login to AWS on the command-line.

 Now that you've written your app, created your Handel file, and obtained your account config file, you can run Handel to deploy:

 .. code-block:: bash